kayua/Audio-Classification/Docs/ReadMe.md

 ## Multilayer Perceptron Topology

-Multilayer Perceptron (MLP) represents a foundational architecture in machine learning.
-It is composed of an input layer, one or more hidden layers, and an output layer, forming a fully connected network.
-Each unit, or neuron, receives input signals, applies a weighted sum and non-linear transformation, and transmits the result forward through the network.
-The hidden layers are where most of the computation takes place, enabling the MLP to model complex, non-linear relationships in the data.
-The connections between neurons are characterized by weights, which are adjusted during training through back- propagation to minimize prediction error.
+The **Multilayer Perceptron (MLP)** is one of the most essential architectures in machine learning, serving as the backbone of many deep learning models.
+It consists of three main components:

+- **🟢 Input Layer** – Receives raw data for processing.
+- **🔵 Hidden Layers** – Where the magic happens!
+These layers apply transformations that enable the network to learn complex, non-linear relationships.
+- **🔴 Output Layer** – Produces the final predictions based on learned patterns.

+### 🧠 How It Works

+Each **neuron** in the network:
+✅ Receives input signals 📩
+✅ Computes a weighted sum ➕
+✅ Passes the result through a non-linear activation function 🔄
+✅ Sends the transformed output to the next layer 🚀

+The **connections between neurons** are defined by **weights**, which are dynamically adjusted during training using **backpropagation**.
+This process helps the model minimize prediction errors and optimize performance over time.

+MLPs are the foundation of deep learning, making them a powerful tool for tackling complex problems such as image recognition, natural language processing, and predictive analytics. 🏆🔥

 <table>
     <tbody>
         <tr>